Ahmad Muhammad Numan: Numan among the shabab

-When Numan returned to Yemen at the end of February 1941, Crown Prince Ahmad bin Yahya, whom his father the Imam appointed Governor of Ta'izz in place of Ali al-Wazir, appointed him inspector of the province's primary schools.
+When Numan returned to Yemen at the end of February 1941, Crown Prince Ahmad bin Yahya, whom his father the Imam appointed Governor of Taiz in place of Ali al-Wazir, appointed him inspector of the province's primary schools.
 Numan remained in contact with al-Zubayri, who continued the meetings of al-Katiba, changing its name, however, to Shabab al-Amr, based on the title of the reform manifesto he was writing: al-Barnamij al-Awwal min Baramij Shabab al-Amr bi'l-Ma'ruf wa 'l-Nahi 'an al-Mankur ("The First Programme of the Youths for Promoting the Good and Preventing the Bad"), a title based on the Quranic expression suggesting government by the ummah.
-In August al-Zubayri arrived in Ta'izz with his Programme and would later be joined by other of the shabab from Cairo.
-Before his arrival al-Zubayri had consulted with Ahmad al Muta and several associates in Sana'a and had written to Numan of his plan to present the Barnamij to the Imam.
+In August al-Zubayri arrived in Taiz with his Programme and would later be joined by other of the shabab from Cairo.
+Before his arrival al-Zubayri had consulted with Ahmad al Muta and several associates in Sanaa and had written to Numan of his plan to present the Barnamij to the Imam.
 Numan counsel him against doing so on the ground that public support had not been sufficiently organized to risk a confrontation with the Imam.

 Disregarding Numan's advice, al-Zubayri proceeded with his plan.
 The Imam exploded with rage and charged him with "offence against Islam."
-He set up a board to try al-Zubaryi, which included the unnamah, including Zayd al-Daylami of the Sana'a appeal court and notables such as former Governor of Ta'izz Ali al-Wazir and his son Abdullah al-Wazir (whom he suspected of using al-Zubayri to promote their own ambitions for the imamate).
+He set up a board to try al-Zubaryi, which included the unnamah, including Zayd al-Daylami of the Sanaa appeal court and notables such as former Governor of Taiz Ali al-Wazir and his son Abdullah al-Wazir (whom he suspected of using al-Zubayri to promote their own ambitions for the imamate).
 During the trial persons associated with the Shabab al-Amr distributed hand-written pamphlets supporting al-Zubayri.
 The Imam cracked down on the protests and ordered two waves of imprisonments in December 1941 and January 1942.
 The Board acquitted al-Zubayri in defiance of the Imam.
 The protestors were left in jail, however.
 Most were released in April 1942, but al-Zubayri was not freed until September 1942.